protonemedia/laravel-splade-docs/exception-handling.md

 }
 ```

-If you want to add a custom handler, you may pass a second argument with a closure.
+If you want to add a custom handler, you may pass a second argument with a closure to the `exceptionHandler()` method.
 This implementation is similar to Laravel's [default implementation](https://laravel.com/docs/9.x/errors#rendering-exceptions).

 ```php
 SpladeCore::exceptionHandler($this, function (Throwable $e, Request $request) {